jacek-kurlit/pik/README.md

 - [ ] Handle empty results properly - maybe do not open UI at all?
 - [ ] Maybe if there is no more processes we should exit immediately or exit after killing a process?
 - [ ] Add option to search in cmd line args - is this even needed?
+- [ ] Add option to search in environment variables - is this even needed?
+- [ ] Add option to search by path - is this even needed?
+- [ ] Fix all TODO's
+- [ ] Fix all FIXME's